Exegetical Theology (18 credits)

 After an introduction to the life of the Apostle Paul, major portions of the Greek text of Galatians and Romans will be studied.
 Important central teachings in the Greek text of Pauls other Epistles will also be examined, such as the Person and Work of Christ, the Church, Baptism and the Lords Supper, the End Times and Pastoral Ministry.
 The importance of the Apostle Pauls teaching for the life of the church will be highlighted.

-After an introduction to the first five books of the Old Testament, major portions of the Hebrew text of Genesis will be studied because of its foundational role in all theology.
+After an introduction to the first five books of the Old Testament, major portions of Genesis will be studied because of its foundational role in all theology and the mission of the Church.
 Creation, Marriage, the Fall into Sin, the Promise of Salvation, the Presence of the Son with the Patriarchs and other biblical themes in Genesis will be examined.
-Commentaries, sermons, liturgies and hymnody from the history of the church that deals with Genesis will also be considered.
-Integration of the Genesis narratives and teachings into the life of the church today will be accented.
+Portions of Exodus through Deuteronomy will also be studied because of their foundational role for the history of Israel and all theology.
+The Exodus, the Law, the Presence of the Son, the Tabernacle, Worship, Sacrifices, Purity, Forgiveness and other biblical themes in Exodus-Deuteronomy will be examined.
+Commentaries, sermons, liturgies and hymnody from the history of the Church that addresses Genesis through Deuteronomy will also be considered.
+Integration of the narratives of Genesis through Deuteronomy and teachings in the missional life of the Church today will be accented.

 The liturgical life of the church and the devotional life of her pastors have been shaped and influenced by the Psalter.
 This course approaches the study of the Psalter from an inter¬ disciplinary perspective by incorporating both exegetical and pastoral ministry concerns.
 Selected Psalms will be closely examined on the basis of the Hebrew text with specific attention not only to their grammatical issues but also to their theological content.
 The Psalms will also be examined as rich resources for the worshiping community and for the spiritual formation of ministers of the Word and Sacraments.